How To Get A Service Dog For Anxiety

 The last thing you will want to take into consideration when getting a service dog is how much you should expect to pay.
 The first fee you should expect to pay is the adoption fee and this will vary depending on the dog breed you choose.
 It can range anywhere from $200 to $1,000.

 The second fee you will be paying for is the dogs training if you choose to have a professional service dog organization train your new companion.
 If you choose to train your dog yourself then you will save on this cost but it can cause anxiety all it’s own.
+Lastly, you may want to invest on a service dog vest to instantly communicate to everyone around you that your dog is a service dog and it is working so people won’t approach it like a typical pet.

 Now that you have knowledge on how to get a service dog for anxiety and how to look for the perfect dog for you it’s time to apply, get approved and start your search.